Université du Québec à Trois-Rivières: History

 UQTR was created in 1969 with the merger of the "Centre d'Études universitaires de Trois-Rivières" and "L'école normale d'État Maurice Duplessis" (named after Maurice Duplessis).
 The first major campus, Ringuet, was opened in 1973 and is located in the vicinity of Des Forges and Des Récollets boulevards near downtown Trois-Rivières.
 Over the following years, UQTR has expanded outside of the city into several towns in the Centre-du-Québec, Montérégie, Lanaudière, Quebec and Chaudière-Appalaches regions.

 Over the 1973-2009 time period the university has enjoyed a period of long term growth punctuated by several periods of short term fluctuation.

 2005 student protests

 During the 2005 student protests, students narrowly voted in early March for a three-day student strike whose period included March 16, when several hundred UQTR students participated in a general protest in Montreal.
 Two days later, the students narrowly voted for a return to class.
 However, due to complaints made by some student groups, the students and some instructors boycotted again about a week later.
 During the first boycott, some instructors reported to work to teach classes as scheduled.
 Groups called "commandos" patrolled the Trois-Rivières area in search of these instructors who failed to honour the pickets, enticing them to stay away from UQTR during the boycott.

+2024 disappearance of Alexandra Martine Diengo Lumbayi

+On October 2, 2024, Alexandra Martine Diengo Lumbayi, a 21-year-old Congolese UQTR international student went missing near Saint-Quentin Island.
+Search efforts began on October 4–5, involving divers, local police, and an SQ helicopter.
+On October 7, a slipper and bracelet suspected to be hers were recovered for DNA testing.
+Her body was found on October 8 in a marina near Saint-Quentin Island.